eddielegg-jm/auth0-poc/app/README.md

 The application uses email domains to automatically determine which Identity Provider to use:

+## Authentication Flow

+1. User visits the application homepage
+2. Application checks for valid session - if none, automatically redirects to Auth0's Universal Login
-1. User enters their email on the login page
+3. User enters their credentials on Auth0's secure page
-2. The server extracts the domain (e.g., `user@company1.com` → `company1.com`)
-3. Domain is matched to a configured IDP connection
+4. Auth0 uses Home Realm Discovery to detect:
+   - Identity Provider (Google, Microsoft, etc.)
+   - Organization (based on email domain configuration)
-4. Auth0 authorization URL is built with the appropriate connection parameter
+5. Auth0 authenticates the user with the detected IDP
-5. User is redirected directly to their organization's IDP
+6. After successful authentication, user is redirected back with session
+7. Session includes user info and organization context
+8. Application detects organization membership and handles selection

 ### Organization Management